Need another category? Click here or call us at (866) 345-6784.

 These things will likely have happened when you purchased the home.
 If that’s the case, the documents you already have should suffice unless the case goes to court.

 The Kansas State Legislature affirms that a residential privacy fence in Kansas City cannot exceed 6 feet in height.
-However, you can petition the city for a taller fence if you feel you have need.
+However, you can petition the city for a taller fence if you feel you have a need.
 In addition, a fence that falls between two adjoining properties is considered the responsibility of both property owners, and both have to contribute to upkeep and repairs.

 Try to Find a Solution with Your Neighbor